 Please note that should you wish to appeal following the results of the 11plus tests for entry in September 2022, completed appeals forms will only be accepted after the national allocation day on 1st March 2022.

 The appeals will be held in w/c 9th May 2022.
-Please note that if you wish to have your appeal heard during w/c 10th May then you must return your form on/before 8th April 2022.
+Please note that if you wish to have your appeal heard during w/c 9th May then you must return your form on/before 1st April 2022.
 If your form is received after this date there may be a delay in hearing your appeal.
+PLEASE BE AWARE THAT APPEALS WILL BE HELD ONLINE.

 Once you have completed this form it should be returned, along with any supporting documentation, to the school either via email to firstname.lastname@example.org or to the school addressed for the attention of the Clerk to the Appeals Panel.
 Could we please ask parents not to send in originals of any documentation i.e. school reports, certificates etc or to collate documentation into folders or binders as this makes photocopying difficult.